-Elgas came to NBC5 from the ABC affiliate in El Paso, Texas where he anchored their two-hour morning program.
+Elgas came to NBC Chicago from the ABC affiliate in El Paso, Texas where he anchored their two-hour morning program.

 Prior to the El Paso station, Elgas worked for the NBC affiliate in Champaign.
 His duties included photographer ('one-man band'), reporter, fill-in anchor, and even weather forecaster.
 Elgas started his broadcasting career in Champaign-Urbana, attending the University of Illinois, his first journalism job was as a summer columnist for the student newspaper The Daily Illini.

-In 2006, Elgas traveled to Turin, Italy for the winter Olympics.
+He traveled to Sochi, Russia in 2014 and Turin, Italy in 2006 to cover the Winter Olympics.
 He has also covered wildfires in San Diego, the NCAA men’s basketball national championship and the White Sox incredible World Series run in 2005.

 Born in suburban Arlington Heights and raised in Crystal Lake, Rob calls Chicago home.
 He loves sports, and you might find him on the hardwood playing hoops, or watching any Chicago team during the year.